capaj/mobx-stored/README.md

 const defaultUser = { email: null, firstname: null, lastname: null }
 const observableUserProfile = localStored('userProfile', defaultUser, {
   delay: 500
-}) // last parameter is optional-mobx autorn options for running the save operation into the storage.
+}) // last parameter is optional-mobx autorun options for running the save operation into the storage.
 Use higher delay if you store a lot of data

 // now any changes made to the observableUserProfile are synced in localStorage